JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-touch.md

 With Compose Multiplatform %composeVersion% you can also try out the experimental API for finer control over interop UI.

-The new constructors for `UIKitView` or a `UIViewController` accept a `UIKitInteropProperties` object as an argument.
+The new constructors for a `UIKitView` or a `UIKitViewController` accept a `UIKitInteropProperties` object as an argument.
 This object allows setting:

 * The `interactionMode` parameter for the given interop view, which lets you select a touch processing strategy.